kebullen/sdksqlproj/README.md

 # sdksqlproj

-Deploying Azure Synapse Dedicated SQL Pools from GitHub Actions using Linux hosted runners.
+Deploying Azure Synapse Dedicated SQL Pools from GitHub Actions using GitHub hosted runners.

 ## **Prerequisites**
 * Github Account
 * Git
 * VS Code (Extensions: SQL Server (mssql))
 * Azure Account (with an existing Synapse Workspace with Dedicated SQL Pool or Dedicated SQL Pool (Formerly SQL DW))
+* Optional Azure Key Vault for secret storage (otherwise use the Service Principal)

+---

 ## **Create a database project**
 Using either Visual Studio, or Visual Studio Code, create a database project (in our case, we're going to create an Azure SQL Database Project):